-Hsieh, K. & Vermeulen, F. 2012.
-Following suit?
-How competition between one’s rivals influences imitative market entry.
+Hsieh, K. & Vermeulen, F. 2013.
+The structure of competition: How competition between one’s rivals influences imitative market entry.
 Organization Science (forthcoming)

 Stan, M. & Vermeulen, F. 2012.
 Selection at the gate: Difficult cases, spill-overs, and organizational learning.
 Organization Science (forthcoming)